contao/docs/docs/manual/installation/move-contao.en.md

 Moving a local installation to a live server is almost the same as a new installation.

 {{% notice warning %}}
-%To avoid inconvenience during the move, your local server should have the**[same PHP version](../systemvoraussetzungen/#mindestanforderungen-an-php)** as running on the live server.
+To avoid inconvenience during the move, your local server should have the **[same PHP version](/en/installation/system-requirements/#minimum-php-requirements)** as running on the live server.
 {{% /notice %}}

 ## Move Contao with the Contao Manager